2604-B El Camino Real #405; Carlsbad, CA

-FEES: $180 per 60-minute session of individual psychotherapy or $220 per 90-minute session of individual psychotherapy.
+FEES: $180 per 60-minute session of individual psychotherapy.

 - If you are in need of financial assistance, please inquire about my sliding scale fees.

 - My fees include the many handouts, worksheets, and readings that I prepare for you to continue the therapy process at home.
 The fees also include the time I spend

-between sessions to prepare materials and content to facilitate treatment and reduce the number of necessary sessions.
+between sessions to prepare materials and content to facilitate treatment.

 - My approach tends to be short-term and time-limited.
 Much of the information about anxiety and treatment strategies are provided in the first 8 sessions and many